webdetails/cbf2/README.md

 ## CBF2: The main thing

-CBF1 was an ant script; CBF2 is a bash script.
+CBF1 was an ant script but CBF2 is a bash script.
 So yeah, you want cbf2.sh.
 If you are on windows... well, not sure I actually care, but you should be able to just use cygwin.